DistrictDataLabs/yellowbrick/docs/api/text/umap_vis.rst

 On one hand, these clusters aren’t particularly well concentrated by the two dimensional embedding of UMAP, on the other hand, the true labels for this data are.
-That is a good indication that your data does indeed live on a manifold in your tfIDF space and that structure is being ignored by the kmeans algorithms.
+That is a good indication that your data does indeed live on a manifold in your TF-IDF space and that structure is being ignored by the kmeans algorithms.
 Clustering can be quite tricky in high dimensional spaces and it is often a good idea to reduce your dimension before running clustering algorithms on your data.